axeII/home-ops/README.md

 ## :handshake:&nbsp; Thanks

-I am proud to be memeber k8s-at-home community!
-A lot of help and inspiration for my k8s cluster came from this community.
-Without their help and inspiration I would not be where I am now.
-Thank you guys :heart:.
-Definately checkout their clusters - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and join the [community](https://k8s-at-home.com).
+I am proud to be a member of the k8s-at-home community!
+I received a lot of help and inspiration for my Kubernetes cluster from this community which helped a lot, Thank you, guys! :heart: Definitely check out their clusters - [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) - and join the [community](https://k8s-at-home.com).